Rio 2016 Paralympics: Most inspiring moments

 Left in an orphanage by her mother, her health deteriorated and doctors feared she wouldn't live long.

-That was until she met Deborah McFadden, the American visitor who would go on to adopt her.
+That was until she met Deborah McFadden, an American visitor who would go on to adopt her.

-Two decades on, having been brought up to believe she can overcome any obstacle, the 27-year-old competed in every Rio 2016 wheelchair event from the 100 meters to the marathon.
+Two decades on, having been brought up to believe she can overcome any obstacle, the 27-year-old competed in every Rio 2016 wheelchair racing event from the 100 meters to the marathon.

-She leaves Rio with six medals from seven events, and a special IPC award for exemplifying the spirit of the Paralympic Games.
+She left Rio with six medals from seven events, and a special IPC award for exemplifying the spirit of the Paralympic Games.

 McFadden and Syrian refugee swimmer Ibrahim Al Hussein each received pure gold medals weighing 75 grams at the closing ceremony.